Accounts Receivable Supervisor - IT-Online

 - Degree in accounting or finance

-- At least 2 – 5 years experience as Accounts Receivable Manager
+- At least 2 – 5 years experience as Accounts Receivable Supervisor

 DUTIES: